spfave/projects-build/README.md

 - The `apps` directory contains the client, api, server, and fullstack app implementations (e.g. React, Remix, etc.).

 - The `packages` directory mostly contains logic that is shared across apps.
-It is primarily split between the `library` and `shared` packages.
-The `library` package contains general code that is not application specific, and the `shared` package contains shareable code that is application context specific.
+It is primarily split between the `library` and `core` packages.
+The `library` package contains general code that is not application specific, and the `core` package contains shareable code that is application context specific.

 - The `configs` directory contains shared base configurations for tools or dependencies (e.g. eslint, typescript, etc).